-We have a very strict policy when it comes to E-Safety and all of our children and staff have signed an Acceptable Use Policy to safeguard the interests of all of those associated with school.
+We have a very strict policy when it comes to online safety and all of our children and staff have signed an Acceptable Use Policy to safeguard the interests of all of those associated with school.

-It is our duty as a school to ensure that our children are up to date with current and ever-changing E-Safety issues and have a clear understanding on how to prevent incidents and what they should do if they do have any incidents.
+It is our duty as a school to ensure that our children are up to date with current and ever-changing online safety issues and have a clear understanding on how to prevent incidents and what they should do if they do have any incidents.

 Throughout the year we run events for parents and pupils.
 We have forged very strong links with the Bradford District Cyber Team, who come into school on a regular basis.
 In the Autumn Term, all Key stage 2 pupils took part in an online safety workshop with the PCSO.
 We also lead a cyber awareness session for parents.
 In the Spring Term, Year 5 and 6 took part in a cyberbullying workshop.